conan-io/tribe/design/032-msvc_support.md

 a few iterations, it seems it is a valid approach, and it could be moved forward.
 Now it seems based on the accumulated experience, we could define some base Visual Studio support in Conan 2.0.

+This initial proposal was limited to 2017 tested support and 2015 community support via CMake, but has been expanded after some extra testing in https://github.com/conan-io/conan/pull/10808, and validation by some users.

 ## Detailed Design